adeaver/grammargrove/README.md

 #### 06/20/2023
 - [X] Clean up search endpoint for grammar rules using nested serializers
 - [X] Use django choices for LanguageCode
+- [X] Page to display vocabulary and search within vocabulary
+- [X] Pinyin search should allow for both numbered and actual pinyin
+- [x] Frontend should display accents not as numbers

 #### 06/19/2023
 - [X] add grammar rules to quiz page